-PRIN PRINCIPLES AND RECOMMENDATIONS DISCLOSURE 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship that might cause doubt about the independence as a director but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
-V The independent director of the Company is William Mackenzie (Non-Executive Chairman).
+PRIN ICIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to V The independent directors of the Company are Trevor Matthews, David Round and Noel O'Brien (all Non-Executive Directors). be independent directors; (b) if a director has an interest, position or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
 The dates of appointment of each director are contained in the Directors' Report in the Annual Report.
-2.4 A majority of the board of a listed entity should be independent directors.
-X The Board currently does not have a majority of directors who are independent.
+2.4 A majority of the board of a listed entity should be independent directors. Ø The Board currently does have a majority of directors who are independent.
 The Board considers the existing structure remains appropriate for the Company, in its current circumstance, stage of development and operations.
-2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
-V The Chair of the Board, Mr Mackenzie is an independent director.
+2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. × The Chair of the Board, Mr Kabunga is an Executive Director and a major shareholder.
+As such, he is not an independent director.
+However, the Board considers the existing structure remains appropriate for the Company, in its current circumstance, stage of development and operations.
 2.6 A listed entity should have a program for inducting new directors and periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
 V The Company has an informal induction process.
 Upon appointment, new Directors are provided with the information required to provide the incoming individual with sufficient knowledge of the entity and its operating environment to enable them to fulfil their role effectively.
 The Company provides or makes available resources for directors to develop and maintain their skills and knowledge they consider are necessary to perform their role as directors.
 This may include ongoing in-house briefings on relevant accounting standards, seminar, conference and course attendance and undertaking structured continuing education.